collectiveaccess/ProvidenceDocs/_source/providence/user/import/mappings/refineries.rst

 A refinery, at a simplistic level, is what it sounds like - it refines an individual data import mapping and allows for greater complexity in data representation.

 .. note:: If a data import requires related records, then refineries must be used.
-For more on how to implement these in an import mapping, and why, see `Relationships <https://manual.collectiveaccess.org/dataModelling/relationships.html?highlight=relationships>`_ and the `Import Mapping <https://manual.collectiveaccess.org/import/mappings.html>`_ page.
+For more on how to implement these in an import mapping, and why, see `Relationships <file:///Users/charlotteposever/Documents/ca_manual/providence/user/dataModelling/relationships.html?highlight=relationship>`_ and `Creating an Import Mapping: Overview <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/c_creating_mapping.html>`_ page.

 There are a few types of refineries commonly used in CollectiveAccess: